Actions & filters

 Change the label on the WooCommerce pay button

-If you are using the WooCommerce Checkout block and want to change the label on the Pay button, you can use this change_kp_order_button_label filter.
+If you are using the WooCommerce Checkout block and want to change the label on the Pay button, you can use the kp_blocks_order_button_label filter.

 This is hard coded by default, but by changing the return value (in this example “Pay with Klarna”) you can set a label of your choosing.